Ontario Human Rights Commission: Proposal for a national press council (2009)

-Report on the TPS and racial profiling (2018)
+Report on the Toronto Police Service and racial profiling (2018)

 In November 2018 the OHRC published its "Interim report on the inquiry into racial profiling and racial discrimination of Black persons by the Toronto Police Service".
 The first introductory paragraph of the report reads: "Between 2013 and 2017, a Black person in Toronto was nearly 20 times more likely than a White person to be involved in a fatal shooting by the Toronto Police Service (TPS).
 Despite making up only 8.8% of Toronto’s population, data obtained by the Ontario Human Rights Commission (OHRC) from the Special Investigations Unit (SIU) shows that Black people were over-represented in use of force cases (28.8%), shootings (36%), deadly encounters (61.5%) and fatal shootings (70%).

 Black men make up 4.1% of Toronto’s population, yet were complainants in a quarter of SIU cases alleging sexual assault by TPS officers."
 The report was an effort to rebuild trust between a significant segment of Toronto society and its police services.
-The black community was not convicted that anything would change after the "damning report" appeared.
+Reactions to the report by the black community were skeptical, with University of Toronto sociology professor Akwasi Owusu-Bempah stating "I'm not certain that this administration is ready to deal fully with some of the issues related to race and policing".

+Right to Read inquiry report (2022)

+In 2019, the OHRC started an inquiry into human rights issues that affect students with reading disabilities in Ontario’s public education system.
+The resulting report was published in 2022, titled "Right to Read inquiry report" investigated early reading skills.
+It found that the publication education system in Ontario was failing its students (both those with and without reading disabilities) not using evidence-based approaches when teaching them to read.
+Specifically, the report highlighted that 26% of all Grade 3 students and 19% of all Grade 6 students did not meet provincial standards for reading (with worse results for special needs students).

+The report prompted changes in Ontario's early reading curriculum, with Nova Scotia, Alberta and New Brunswick also changing their curriculum shortly after.
+This marked a shift away from the "balanced literacy" approach using cueing systems which teaches to read "by guessing and [predicting] what words are going to be".
+Previously the Ontario curriculum was "rooted in a whole language philosophy which suggests that by immersing children in spoken and written language, they will discover how to read."
+One major recommendation from the report was to instead move to an evidence-based curriculum based on phonics.